 Science is built up of facts, as a house is built of stones; but an accumulation of facts is no more a science than a heap of stones is a house.

-Critical thinking is a meta-thinking skill.
-It requires thinking about thinking.
-We have to reflect on the good principles of reasoning and make a conscious effort to internalize them and apply them in daily life.
-This is notoriously hard to do and often requires a long period of training.
+Critical thinking is a metacognitive skill.
+What this means is that it is a higher-level cognitive skill that involves thinking about thinking.
+We have to be aware of the good principles of reasoning, and be reflective about our own reasoning.
+In addition, we often need to make a conscious effort to improve ourselves, avoid biases, and maintain objectivity.
+This is notoriously hard to do.
+We are all able to think but to think well often requires a long period of training.
 The mastery of critical thinking is similar to the mastery of many other skills.
 There are three important components: theory, practice, and attitude.

 If we want to think correctly, we need to follow the correct rules of reasoning.
 Knowledge of theory includes knowledge of these rules.
 These are the basic principles of critical thinking, such as the laws of logic, and the methods of scientific reasoning, etc.